qqshfox/test_fiber/README.md

 # Two examples to reproduce a fiber issue only with `autoload`

-1. Those two examples works on 1.9.3.
+1. Those two examples work on 1.9.3.
 2. Those two examples throw an exception `fiber called across stack rewinding barrier (FiberError)` on 2.0+

 ## Example 1